SolomonSklash/chomp-scan/README.md

 * [dirsearch](https://github.com/maurosoria/dirsearch)

 ### Configuration File
 Chomp Scan now features a configuration file option that provides more granular control over which tools are run and is less cumbersome than passing a large number of CLI arguments.
 It can be used by passing the `-L` flag.
-An [example config](https://github.com/SolomonSklash/chomp-scan/blob/master/config) file is included in this repo as an example/template.
+An [example config](https://github.com/SolomonSklash/chomp-scan/blob/master/config) file is included in this repo as a template.

 ### Wordlists